jamesdidathing/jamesdidathing/README.md

 -----------------------------------

-I am a graduate in Physics 🎓 from the University of Bath 🏛 , working in scientific research 🔬 for over 3 years!
-Having started my career in radiation analysis ☢️, I quickly evolved into programming 💻 Thanks for visiting and please [connect](https://www.linkedin.com/in/james-a-hodson/)!
+I am a graduate in Physics from the University of Bath 🏛 , working in scientific research for over 3 years 🔬.
+Having started my career in radiation analysis, I quickly evolved into programming, working on data analysis and performance 💻.

 Joined Github **2** years ago (unofficially) but only started my personal projects Git recently...
 The purpose of this GitHub is to have a place to show the other projects I am beginning to work on.